davidask/StateViewController/README.md

 Your `StateViewController` is now ready, and will switch between view controllers depending on state.

-Multiple other callbacks are available for determining when a content view controller is appearing or disappearing.
+Multiple other callbacks are available for determining when a child view controller is appearing or disappearing.
 Please reference the documentation or the [Example](/Example).